A Systematic Study of Large Language Models for Task and Motion Planning With PDDLStream: Introduction

-Our LLM-based planners implement components of existing TAMP systems as interactions with Gemini 2.5 Flash~\cite{comanici2025gemini}.
-The TAMP system determines when to execute task- or motion-level planning, and verifies plan correctness.
-For each of two base TAMP methods (\adaptive{}~\cite{garrett2020pddlstream} and \bilevel{}~\cite{kumar2023bilevel}), we create eight LLM planners (four reasoning and four direct), each of which generates: integrated task plan or continuous parameters, task plan only, continuous parameters only, and independent task plan and continuous parameters.
-We conducted an extensive evaluation encompassing 4\,950 problems across three TAMP domains with a time limit of 300 seconds per task.
-Our findings provide evidence that LLM-based planners can solve many TAMP problems, but have lower success rates and significantly higher planning times than the base planners.
-Our evaluation further dissects the causes for failure of the various LLM-based planners.
+Our planners substitute TAMP components with LLM calls.
+The TAMP system determines when to execute task- or motion-level planning and verifies plan correctness.
+For each base TAMP method (\adaptive{}~\cite{garrett2020pddlstream} and \bilevel{}~\cite{kumar2023bilevel}), we create eight LLM planners (four reasoning and four direct), which generate task plans, continuous parameters, or both.
+Our 13\,750 experiments across three TAMP domains under time-out show that these LLM-based planners can solve many TAMP problems, but have lower success rates and higher planning times than the base planners.
+Our evaluation dissects the strengths and weaknesses of the LLM-based planners.
+We also study LLMs to generate TAMP abstractions and analyze how their generated abstractions account for key constraints.